 The Company has three reportable operating segments based on management's organization of the enterprise into geographic areas-North America, Europe and Asia-Pacific.
-The Company evaluates the performance of its segments and allocates resources to them based upon net revenue and operating income/(loss).
-The accounting policies of the segments are the same as those described in the summary of significant accounting policies.
-Net revenue by reportable segment is reported on the basis of where services are provided.
-The Company has no single customer representing greater than 10% of its revenues.
+The Company evaluates the performance of its segments and allocates resources to them based upon net revenue and operating

 Operations and assets of the North America segment include shared corporate functions and assets, which the Company does not allocate to its other geographic segments for management reporting purposes.